RDrahul123/Hashnode_blogs/cljepmju3000509mkdtvk0o20.md

 1. Privacy and Digital Well-being: Navigating the Challenges

 While social media offers numerous benefits, it also raises concerns about privacy and digital well-being.
 The vast amount of personal data shared on social media platforms can raise questions about privacy and data security.
 Users need to understand and manage their privacy settings and be cautious about the information they share online.
 Additionally, excessive use of social media can have negative effects on mental health, leading to feelings of comparison, anxiety, and addiction.
-Striking a balance and practicing mindful usage are crucial for maintaining digital well-being.
+Striking a balance and practising mindful usage is crucial for maintaining digital well-being.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1687895769608/80eb253f-21c6-41a0-b9e7-c3b00192ba18.png align="center")